 Gregory Knapp received his BA from the University of California, Berkeley, in Mathematics and Economics with Distinction in General Scholarship, and his PhD in Geography (minor in Anthropology) from the University of Wisconsin.
 He taught at the University of Minnesota - Twin Cities before joining the University of Texas faculty in 1984.

 Knapp’s research has focused on adaptive dynamics of prehistoric and traditional agriculture in Peru and Ecuador, including embanked fields, sunken fields, raised fields, irrigation, and slope agriculture.
-The adaptive dynamics approach emphasizes local decision making, while also recognizing the salience of particular environmental, cultural, social, economic, and political contexts as they change over time.
-The approach is also consistent with attention to the cultural landscape in the tradition of Carl Sauer and Yi-Fu Tuan.
-In addition to working on reconstructing prehistoric landscapes and demography, Knapp was involved in the first major international study of the impacts of climate change on Andean agriculture, where he argued for policies maximizing local adaptive flexibility.
+The adaptive dynamics approach in cultural and political ecology emphasizes local decision making, while also recognizing the salience of particular environmental, cultural, social, economic, and political contexts as they change over time.
+The approach is also consistent with attention to cultural landscapes in the tradition of Carl Sauer.
+In addition to working on reconstructing prehistoric landscapes and demography, Knapp was involved in the first major international study of the impacts of climate change on Andean agriculture, where he argued for policies prioritizing empowerment of local actors, maximizing local adaptive flexibility.
 Supervised student research has included the persistence of smallholder farming (with Katia Raquel Avilés-Vázquez) and discourses on water management practices (with Cyrus Reed and Patricia Mothes).
 Knapp’s recent research on this theme focuses on agricultural modernization in the Andes, especially floriculture.

 A fourth theme has been the history of geographic thought, both in terms of institutions and in terms of regions.
 Knapp is an editor for the Library of Congress relating to bibliographies of Western South America, and has also authored departmental and biographical histories in the discipline of geography.